kenankarahan/jarvis-turkish-ai-voice-agent/README.md

 # **JARVIS**
 Jarvis is an AI voice agent which has func call ability and speak Turkish.

-# Turkish AI Assistant with Speech, Vision, and Functionality Integration
+# Turkish AI Assistant with Speech and Functionality Integration

 ## Overview